jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 ## Background

-Should you ever be looking to find postal codes (or ZIP  Americans like to call them) for Finnish cities and/or street addresses, the Finnish Postal service ([Posti][posti]) offers a [manual search interface][postinrohaku].
+Should you ever be looking to find postal codes (or ZIP codes like Americans call them) for Finnish cities and/or street addresses, the Finnish Postal service ([Posti][posti]) offers a [manual search interface][postinrohaku].

 On quick inspection I was unable to find a Posti-provided English user interface (UI) for the search but it seems someone has [implemented the same functionality][postal-search] elsewhere.